decentralized-identity/aries-rfcs/features/0756-oca-for-aries-style-guide/README.md

 This space should not be used for anything other than the issuer logo.
 The logo image may be masked to fit within a rounded square with varying corner radii.
 Thus, the logo must be a square image (aspect ratio 1:1), as noted in the table below.
 The background is default white, therefore logo files with a transparent background will overlay a white background.

-For version 1.0, the issuer logo is located at the top left of the credential.
+For version 1.0, the issuer's name and logo is located at the top left of the credential.

-With version 1.1, the issuer logo is located on the bottom of the credential, left of the issuer's name.
+With version 1.1, the issuer's name is located on the bottom right of the credential.

 The following are the specifications for the credential logo for issuers.